HumanSignal/label-studio-ml-backend/label_studio_ml/examples/bert_classifier/README.md

 ## Running with Docker (recommended)

-1. Start the Machine Learning backend on `http://localhost:9090` with prebuilt image:
+1. Start the Machine Learning backend on `http://localhost:9090` with the prebuilt image:

 ```bash
 docker-compose up
 ```

-2. Validate that backend is running
+2. Validate that backend is running:

 ```bash
 $ curl http://localhost:9090/
 {"status":"UP"}
 ```

 3. Create a project in Label Studio.
 Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
-Specify `http://localhost:9090` as the URL.
+The default URL is `http://localhost:9090`.

 > Warning!
 Note the current limitation of the ML backend: models are loaded dynamically from huggingface.co.
 You may need the `HF_TOKEN` env variable provided in your environment.
 Consequently, this may result in a slow response time for the first prediction request.
 If you are experiencing timeouts on Label Studio side (i.e., no predictions are visible when opening the task), check the logs of the ML backend for any errors, and refresh the page in a few minutes.